Mohammad Jahromi: Early life and education

 Jahromi was born in Tehran in 1958.
-He holds a bachelor's degree in mathematics.
-He also received a PhD in strategic management.
+He holds a bachelor's degree and a master's degree in public administration which he obtained in 1993 and 1997, respectively.
+He also received a PhD in strategic management in 2005.

 Career

 Jahromi was the deputy chairman for executive affairs of the Guardian Council.
 He was also one of the founding members of the IRGC in the provinces of Gilan and Mazandaran in 1979.
 He acted as an IRGC commander in Noor.
-In addition, he served as the governor of different provinces, including Zanjan (1982-1984), Lorestan (1984-1989) and Semnan (1984-1999).
+In addition, he served as the governor of different provinces, including Zanjan (1982–1984), Lorestan (1984–1989) and Semnan (1984–1999).
 He was among the members of secretariat of the State Expediency Council.

 On 24 August 2005, he became the minister of labor and social affairs in the first cabinet of Mahmoud Ahmedinejad.
 He was approved by the Majlis with 197 votes in favor.
-During his tenure, he was considered to be the economic spokesperson of the government.
-In late 2008, he announced his candidacy for the presidential election of 2009.
 He was succeeded by Reza Sheykholeslam in August 2009 as minister of labor and social affairs.

 Immediately after his removal from office, Jahromi was appointed deputy of the judiciary chief, Sadeq Larijani, in August 2009.
 Next Jahromi was named chief of the state-run Bank Saderat.
+He was removed from office following his involvement in a financial scandal.